How Long Does it Take to Get a Divorce?

-The Steps to Getting a Divorce
+The steps to getting a divorce

 The first step that you will need to take when getting a divorce is to decide the reason for your divorce.
 You will need to prove “irretrievable breakdown of your marriage” citing either adultery, unreasonable behaviour, desertion, 2 years of separation or 5 years of separation as the reason for this.
 You can only cite 2 years' separation if both you and your spouse consent to the divorce.

 If both people complete and submit their divorce papers quickly then this can speed up the process.
-It will still depend how busy the Court is, but an uncontested divorce (not disputed) will be considerably quicker to process than a contested divorce.
+It will still depend how busy the court is, but an uncontested divorce (not disputed) will be considerably quicker to process than a contested divorce.

-If a divorce is uncontested, it can be a relatively straight forward process and can often be dealt with by the Court on paper, meaning that there’s no need for the couple to attend Court.
+If a divorce is uncontested, it can be a relatively straight forward process and can often be dealt with by the court on paper, meaning that there’s no need for the couple to attend court.

-A contested divorce is more complex and will require the divorcing couple to attend Court hearings (usually two).
+A contested divorce is more complex and will require the divorcing couple to attend court hearings (usually two).

 If the divorcing couple own joint assets, then they will need to decide how these will be divided between them.
 Common things to consider include how to divide the equity of the family home, if there are any pensions that need to be shared and whether there’s spousal or child maintenance to be paid from one person to the other.
-This is known as the Divorce Financial Settlement.
+This is known as the divorce financial settlement.